 The Professional in Human Resources (PHR) is a certification available to professionals who hold a position in Human Resources.
-The HR Certification Institute (HRCI) offers the PHR to professionals who have experience with program implementation, the human resources organizational structure, and HR practices.
-The exam covers a variety of human resources topics, like compensation and benefits, testing applicants’ mastery of concepts and foundational knowledge.
-The PHR is available to HR professionals in the United States.
-Professional in Human Resources Eligibility
+The HR Certification Institute (HRCI) offers the PHR exam to professionals who have experience with program implementation, the human resources organizational structure, and HR practices.

 - Have a minimum of four years of experience in a professional Human Resources position, as well as a high school diploma.

 - Have a minimum of two years of experience in a professional Human Resources position, as well as a Bachelor’s degree

 - Have at least one year of experience in a professional Human Resources position, as well as a Master’s degree or higher

 The PHR exam contains 115 multiple-choice questions, 25 of which are unscored, and you will be given 2 hours to complete the exam.
 The 25 unscored questions are called “pretest” questions, and these are used by the test administrators to evaluate questions for future versions of the exam.
 When taking the exam, you will not know which questions are pretest questions.